jefflester/minitrino/readme.md

 Docker Compose files together.

 #### Using Licensed Starburst Features
-Note that if you are using licensed features, you will need to provide a path to a valid Starburst license.
+If you are using licensed features, you will need to provide a path to a valid Starburst license.
 This can be set via `minipresto config` or provided via the `--env` option at command runtime.
 The variable for this is `STARBURST_LIC_PATH`.

 Additionally, you need to uncomment the volume mount in the library's root